grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/00 About scenarios/02 VU allocation.md

 ## Iteration duration affects the necessary allocation

-The necessary allocation depends on the iteration duration:
-Longer durations need more VUs.
+The necessary allocation depends on the iteration duration: longer durations need more VUs.

 In a perfect world, you could estimate the number of pre-allocated VUs with this formula: